Let the Music Do the Talking: Recording and composition

 Considering Aerosmith's struggles, Columbia Records was initially hesitant to give Perry a solo deal, but he assured them he could turn in an album in "five or six weeks."
 In his 2014 autobiography Rocks, the guitarist states that the songs were largely autobiographical:

 Reception

 Let the Music Do the Talking received generally favorable reviews from critics.
 Greg Prato of AllMusic wrote that "maybe because he wanted to show his former band mates that he could succeed without them, the performances were extremely inspired, while the songwriting was sharp and focused...
 A truly great and underrated record, Let the Music Do the Talking could have been a classic Aerosmith release if the drugs hadn't split the band apart."
-Canadian journalist Martin Popoff remarked how in comparison with Aerosmth albums Let the Music Do the Talking has "a greater emphasis on both control and funkiness, yet still exuding tons of warmth and larger-than-life riffery", and praised Perry for his "eccentric, concentric interpretations of the blues."
+Canadian journalist Martin Popoff remarked how in comparison with Aerosmith albums Let the Music Do the Talking has "a greater emphasis on both control and funkiness, yet still exuding tons of warmth and larger-than-life riffery", and praised Perry for his "eccentric, concentric interpretations of the blues."

 Let the Music Do the Talking proved to be The Joe Perry Project's highest charting album, peaking at #47 on Billboard.